-Third Grade is lovingly known at PMFS as “the year of transition” to the upper grades.
+Third Grade is lovingly known as “the year of transition” to the upper grades at PMFS.
 Third Graders are eager to take their place as members of the upper campus and build a caring and kind community, forming new friendships and connections within their Third Grade community, as well as with their reading buddies.
 Third Graders are introduced to long-term research projects, public speaking through presentations, and learning to work with increasing independence.
 Third Graders read and write a lot and intentionally build on learned strategies and skills.
 Third Graders grow in their mathematical thinking and problem solving and expand their number sense.
 Third Grade students work in a variety of settings that strengthen their ability to apply creative and critical thinking across the curriculum including in a three-day/two-night trip to The Chincoteague Bay Field Station in Wallops Island, Virginia.
 Third Grade celebrates asking big questions, valuing the process as much as the end product, showing kindness, and being playful.

 Area of Study

 Third Graders are ready to build on their foundational understanding of addition, subtraction, multiplication, and division.
 Learn more.